 This webpage contains information that will help explain the drought and its impacts, provide ideas and tips for conservation, means of assistance, weather-related information, and highlight Monterey County residents doing their part.

-The last Drought Task Force meeting took place on the 30th of July.
-The next one is scheduled tenatively for the beginning of October.
-Details will be posted as they are made available.
+The last Drought Task Force meeting took place on the 8th of October.